Hoyasumii/avengers-endgame/README.md

 [We cut to the Avenger's Compound, where we see Thor in a hoodie, drinking a beer and walking through the compound's Testing Chamber.
 Tony is also there, walking in from behind Thor.]

 TONY STARK: [To Thor] Drifting left.
 On the side there, Lebowski.
-[To Rocket, who's working on something underneath a glass platform] Ratche
+[To Rocket, who's working on something underneath a glass platform] Ratchet